carmon/carmon/README.md

 - Personal blog, named [til](https://github.com/carmon/til), it's a node app that generates a [static blog](https://til.vercel.app/), currently developing it with [til-utils](https://github.com/carmon/til-utils), a Github Oauth App, and [til-github-app](https://github.com/carmon/til-github-app), a Github App.
 The first one aims to create a new blog repo from a template (see [til-template](https://github.com/carmon/til-template)) and the second one is the bot manager of the created blog repository.
 - [jmod](https://github.com/carmon/jmod), a JSON -> HTML form library, currently doing it while [streaming](https://www.twitch.tv/carmontv).
 - [textarea-ui](https://github.com/carmon/textarea-ui), a little experiment with textareas to build the UI for my new personal page.
-- [rifles](https://github.com/carmon/rifles), a public exploring-roguelike videogame.
-- [ht-utils](https://github.com/carmon/ht-utils), if you play [Hattrick](https://hattrick.org), you may need this for looking you're next season League.
+- [ht-utils](https://github.com/carmon/ht-utils), if you play [Hattrick](https://hattrick.org), you may need this for looking your next season League.

 #### Personal shortcuts:
 - [TS boilerplate](https://github.com/carmon/boiler-ts)